• Skip to main content

 1. You can use frozen okra if that's all you have, but I promise you, fresh okra is so much better.
 For the longest time, I used frozen, but when I tried it with fresh okra, I realized what I had been missing.

 2. You can control just how smooth or chunky you want it to be.
-To make it very smooth, use a blender and blend till it's pureed.
-You can also cut it with a knife into smaller pieces to make it chunky, use a grater with a large hole shredder, or chop with a food processor.
+To make it very smooth, use a blender and blend until it's pureed.
+To make it chunky, cut it with a knife into smaller pieces, use a grater with a large-hole shredder, or chop with a food processor.

 3. The easiest and fastest way is to chop with a food processor as this makes the okra chunks uniform in size, and it is ready in about 2 minutes.

-1. Cut the assortment of meat or protein you choose into small pieces.
-Then add some salt, black pepper, seasoning cubes, and enough water and cook until tender.
-You will need the meat stock to enhance the soup's flavor, so don't toss it.
+1. Cut the meat you chose into small pieces.
+Add salt, black pepper, seasoning cubes, and enough water and cook until tender.
+Don't toss the meat stock; it will enhance the soup's flavor.

-2. If you're using smoked fish and locust bean, soak them separately in hot water for 5 minutes, break apart the smoked catfish and remove the bones.
+2. If you're using smoked fish and locust beans, soak them separately in hot water for 5 minutes, break apart the smoked catfish, and remove the bones.
 Then, wash and drain the locust bean.

-3. In a large skillet on medium-high heat, add some palm oil.
-Fry some onions till it just begins to turn brown, then add the chopped okra.
+3. Add palm oil to a large skillet on medium-high heat.
+Sauté the onions until they just begin to turn brown, then add the chopped okra.
 Stir in for about 5 minutes, and the okra will start to turn a bit slimy.

 4. Add in the meat stock from boiling the meat or just water if you have none.
 Since the meat stock is usually very flavorful, you might need to add more spices to bring out the flavor if you just use water.